-2. Announce to visitors that it’s a new website
+2. Announce visitors that it’s a new website

-Depending on your availability, you can take a step further and pack this information in a small communication campaign where you share more than the URL of your website.
+Depending on your availability, you can go a step further and pack this information in a small communication campaign.
 You can put together a story about the reason why you created the new www in the first place, how was the journey along the way, what did you learn, in which way do you think it matches your current needs.

-Don’t keep the surprise to yourself, and share this thrilling moment on social channels; you can ask your audience or ambassadors to lend a hand by spreading the news within their circles, too.
+Don’t keep the surprise to yourself, and share this thrilling moment on social channels; you can ask your audience to lend a hand by spreading the news within their circles, too.

 3. Collect feedback continuously